 Along the way you'll enjoy stunning views of the Rocky Mountains and if you're lucky you'll even spot some wildlife along the way!
 Be sure to check out my full post on Trail Ridge Road and be mindful that the road may be closed during certain times of the year due to inclement weather.

-11. Picnic at Lake Irene
+Picnic and hike at Lake Irene

 Looking for the perfect afternoon picnic spot when visiting Rocky Mountain National Park?
 Or maybe you've already completed a longer hike and want something a little more relaxing for later in the day.